Valladolid: Sports

-Valladolid's main association football club is Real Valladolid, nicknamed Pucela, who play in the country's top league, La Liga.
+Valladolid's main association football club is Real Valladolid, nicknamed Pucela, who play in the country's second-tier league, LaLiga Hypermotion.
 Players who went on to play for the Spain national football team include Fernando Hierro, José Luis Caminero and Rubén Baraja.
-The municipally-owned stadium where Real Valladolid play their home matches, the Estadio Nuevo José Zorrilla, was built as a venue for the 1982 FIFA World Cup and in preparation staged the 1982 Copa del Rey Final.
+The municipally owned stadium where Real Valladolid play their home matches, the Estadio Nuevo José Zorrilla, was built as a venue for the 1982 FIFA World Cup and in preparation staged the 1982 Copa del Rey Final.

 CBC Valladolid is the city's new basketball team since the dissolution of CB Valladolid in 2015.
 Arvydas Sabonis and Oscar Schmidt played for the latter team.
-Currently playing in the Liga LEB Oro, the CBC Valladolid matches are held at the Polideportivo Pisuerga.
+Currently playing in the Segunda FEB, the CBC Valladolid matches are held at the Polideportivo Pisuerga.

 In handball Valladolid was represented by BM Valladolid of the Liga ASOBAL.
 They won 2 King's Cup, 1 ASOBAL Cup and 1 EHF Cup Winners' Cup.
 After the disappearance of this club, BM Atlético Valladolid was born, which also competes in the Liga ASOBAL.
 They play their games at the Polideportivo Huerta del Rey.

 Rugby union is a very popular sport in Valladolid.
-VRAC and CR El Salvador, with 30 and 27 titles respectively, have dominated Spanish rugby for the last decades.
+VRAC and CR El Salvador, with 36 and 28 titles respectively, have dominated Spanish rugby for the last decades.
 They play their matches at Estadio Pepe Rojo.

 The Plaza de toros de Valladolid, a bullring, opened on 29 September 1890, and it has a capacity of 11,000.